hamidgasmi/training.computerscience.cloud.aws/README.md

 - Description:
 	- It controls what the VPC router does with subnet Outbound traffic
-	- It is a collection of Routes:
+	- It's a collection of Routes:
 	 	- They're used when traffic from a subnet arrives at the VPC router
 	 	- They contain a destination and a target
 		- Traffic is forwarded to the target if its destination matches the route's destination